Chapman suspended 3 games for throwing near Brosseau's head - WHIZ News

 Cash said following the game that someone has to be accountable, adding, “And the last thing I’ll say on this is I got a whole damn stable full of guys that throw 98 mph.
 Period.”

 Boone and Cash were scheduled to serve their suspensions Wednesday as the Rays and Yankees wrapped up a three-game series in New York.
-Chapman was also scheduled to begin serving his suspension Wednesday, unless he appeals.
+Chapman was also scheduled to begin serving his suspension Wednesday.

 Tensions have run high between the clubs for years, at least since now-retired Yankees left-hander CC Sabathia was ejected for plunking Jesus Sucre in 2018.